nidrissi/web/content/post/git-2-theory/index.en.md

   Moreover, every commit has some metadata associated to it:
   - Its _author_, which is the user that made the modifications in the commit.
     (There is also a _committer_, which is the user who actually committed the changes in the repository; the two are typically one and the same, but not always.)
-  - A date, i.e., when the commit was authored.
+  - A _date_, i.e., when the commit was authored.
-  - A commit message, written by the author.
+  - A _message_, written by the author, which summarizes the commit.
     This is typically used to write some information about what was changed in commit.
 - So far, I have only described the vertices of the graph.
   There is an additional piece of metadata about every commit that actually makes the history into a graph: the **parent commit**.